Our main aims are:

-- Keeping people active when life changes.
-Disruptions are unavoidable but what is important is that, when circumstances change, people are supported to find the next activity that meets their new needs.
-This may mean that an organisation that regularly supports people through major changes (e.g. GPs or student unions) can build this support into their service or advice, or that those providing the activity are able to meet the changing needs of the individual.
+- Focus on life changes.
+Changes in life are unavoidable, but what is important is that when circumstances change, people are supported to find the next activity that meets their new needs.
+This may mean an organisation that regularly supports people through major changes (e.g. GPs or student unions) can build this support into their service or advice, or those providing the activity are able to meet the changing needs of the individual.

 How will we do this?